mmuustafa/Filmify/README.md

 >

 ## Project Description
- > Your project description should summarize the project you are proposing.
-Be sure to include:
- > * Why is it important or interesting to you?

    -  As developers, Filmify is important to us as we want to eliminate the idea of people being indecisvive of what movie they want to watch.
 A lot of the times people will be with their significant other or a group of their friends and have no clue on what movie to pick.
 Our project saves time for user's by picking out a movie to watch based on the user or groups interests.